rvarago/cpp_refined/README.md

 > Types + Predicates in C++, sort-of

-A Refinement Type constrains a base type with a predicate, such that we can only produce valid instances (according to the predicate) of the base type.
+A Refinement Type constrains a ground type with a predicate, such that we can only produce valid instances (according to the predicate) of the ground type.
 This is often a language-level feature that comes with a type system that can ergonomically express relationships, e.g. subtyping, flow.
 [LiquidHaskell](https://ucsd-progsys.github.io/liquidhaskell/) is an example

 C++ does not have Refinement Types, so this library is a clumsy attempt to bring some of their benefits to the community.